AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

 ![](assets/image2014-11-11-20-3a24-3a5.png)

-The Segments tab displays all of the custom defined segments that you set up based on various attributes.  **A segment is a collection of visitors that meet the specified criteria defined in the ‘Set a Segment’ page.**  A segment can be visitors from a specific industry, location or based on the visitor's onsite activity.
+The Segments tab displays all of the custom defined segments that you set up based on various attributes.  **A segment is a collection of visitors that meet the specified criteria defined in the 'Set a Segment' page.**  A segment can be visitors from a specific industry, location or based on the visitor's onsite activity.

 In Web Personalization, a visitor can match more than one segment.
 For example, if there is a segment for USA visitors and a segment for finance companies, a web visitor from Bank of America would match **both** the segment for USA visitor and the segment for finance companies.